-Chamomilla for teething is part of the the homeopathic first aid kit around the world.
+Chamomilla for teething is part of homeopathic first aid kits around the world.
 Seeing a dose or two of the homeopathic remedy Chamomilla change a fractious child into a calm child is something not soon forgotten.
-Teething symptoms fade and the pain lessens in such a smooth and simple way that Chamomilla for teething has earned a reputation worldwide.
+Teething symptoms fade, and the pain lessens in such a smooth and simple way that Chamomilla for teething has earned a reputation worldwide.
 It is used successfully so often by parents and homeopaths that we can all be forgiven for thinking of it as a specific remedy for teething.
-Yet sometimes there are other teething remedies that may be more suitable.
+Yet sometimes, there are other teething remedies that may be more suitable.
 Parents can get the best out of using homeopathy at home by carefully choosing a teething remedy according to an individual cluster of symptoms.

 Homeopathy is a form of holistic medicine, which is different from modern medicine because it works on the whole entanglement of symptoms and on the susceptibility to teething problems.
 It does this by stimulating the body’s innate healing ability.

 As a medicine, homeopathy has stood the test of time.
 The remedies used in modern homeopathic practice have survived for centuries without change in the way they are used or made.
 The use of Chamomilla for teething first started 200 years ago.

 What is a remedy?